Camp Activities

 Horseback Riding

 All our campers learn to saddle, groom, care for and ride horses.
-There are two riding activity periods during the day and morning and evening chores also include opportunities to feed and interact with the horses.
+There are two riding activity periods during the day (weather depending) and morning and evening chores also include opportunities to feed and interact with the horses.

 We provide a safe opportunity to ride and have a variety of horses from mild-mannered enough for novice riders to more responsive and athletic horses who are fun for riders with experience.

-River Time!
+ReadRiver Time!

 On warm summer afternoons, we fill up the inner tubes and walk through the pasture for a dip in the river.
 From there we launch off on a river adventure where we float to our favorite swimming hole.
 Learn to skip stones, have fun chasing frogs and count the bald eagles while enjoying the summer sun and the cool river water.